zinen/node-dirigera/readme.md

 ## Examples

+See test folder for examples of what is returned

+# Commands

 hubAddress = ip/DNS/hostname of hub.
 access_token = Will be made when you push the button on the backside of the hub. debug = 0 - 5.
 Optional, default = 0.
 0 means no debugging in console.
 5 means a lot of debugging